DalianisG/terraformProject/README.md

 ## Customization

-Feel free to customize the `main.tf` configuration file to match your requirements.
-You can adjust parameters like the bucket name, access control settings, and more.
+Feel free to customize the `variable.tf` file to match your requirements.
+You can adjust parameters like the bucket name, region, SNS topic name and email.
+On `main.tf` file you can make changes to ACL, enable versioning, change lifecycle policy etc.

 ## Important Note